 While oil pulling certainly helped wind down the aching pain in my mouth, it wasn't until I took the next steps before my pain was gone for good.

 To get instant relief from a tooth abscess click here.

 4. Peppermint Oil

-Peppermint oil contains antiseptic properties which help to combat the bacteria causing tooth abscess.
+Peppermint oil contains antiseptic properties which help to combat the bacteria causing this problem.
 It also contains anti-inflammatory and pain-relieving properties.
 (6)

 - Gently massage peppermint oil on the infected area using your fingers or a cotton ball.

 - Repeat the application 2 – 3 times in a day or as required.

 - Alternatively, you can apply crushed peppermint leaves on the infected area.

 Salt contains antimicrobial and disinfectant properties which not only help to combat bacteria but also reduce pain, inflammation and other discomfort in the tooth and gums.
 (7)

 Warm salt water also helps to drain the pus and prevent infection from spreading to other parts of the mouth.
 For this process, you can either use Epsom salt, unrefined sea salt or ordinary salt.